Carson2001/Computer-Networking-Projects/README.md

-# Packet-Tracer-Projects
+# Computer Networking Labs

-Welcome!
-This repository is dedicated to providing Packet Tracer projects and activities for individuals looking to improve their skills in network configuration security.
-As this repository grows, you'll find a variety of exercises here to challenge yourself and improve your understanding of networking concepts and security practices. ***These projects are not affiliated with any company and are strictly for educational purposes.***
+Welcome to my Computer Networking Labs repository.
+This repository showcases my skills in network design and configuration using Cisco Packet Tracer.
+Each lab is designed to demonstrate practical implementations of LAN and WAN environments, focusing on CLI commands, device configurations, and network topologies.

-## About Packet Tracer:
+## Overview

-Cisco Packet Tracer is a powerful network simulation tool that allows users to experiment with network behavior and test configurations in a virtual environment.
-It's an excellent tool for learning networking concepts, designing networks, and practicing configuration tasks without the need for physical hardware.
+These labs are created with Cisco Packet Tracer and aim to illustrate various networking concepts including routing, switching, and network troubleshooting.
+The projects cover everything from basic setups to more complex network configurations, providing a hands-on approach to learning network administration.

-## Repository Contents:
+## Labs Included

-Packet Tracer Projects and Activities: This folder contains complete network simulation projects in addition to incomplete activity files designed to mimic real-world scenarios.
-Each project comes with a set of objectives and challenges to tackle, ranging from basic network setups to complex configurations involving multiple devices and protocols.
+- **Basic LAN Setups:** Configurations of small office and home office networks with multiple devices.

-## How to Use:
+- **Advanced WAN Configurations:** Demonstrations of WAN technologies connecting multiple locations.

-Download Packet Tracer: If you haven't already, you'll need to download and install Cisco Packet Tracer to work with the projects and activities in this repository.
-Packet Tracer is available for free from the Cisco Networking Academy website.
+## Getting Started

-## Explore the Projects and Activities:
+To get started with these labs, you will need to download and install Cisco Packet Tracer.
+Follow the steps below:

-Take some time to browse through the projects and activities available in the repository.
-Choose a project or activity that aligns with your current skill level and interests.
+1. Download Cisco Packet Tracer from the [Cisco Networking Academy](https://www.netacad.com/courses/packet-tracer).

-## Follow the Instructions:
+2. Install the software on your computer.
-Each activity comes with detailed instructions to guide you through the setup and configuration process.
-Follow these instructions carefully to complete the tasks and achieve the objectives.
+3. Using the steps in this repository, you can rebuild your own version of these labs.

-## Share Your Experience:
+## Contributing

-If you encounter any challenges or have suggestions for improvement, feel free to open an issue or submit a pull request.
-Your feedback is valuable and can help enhance the quality of the projects and activities for other users.
+Feel free to fork this repository and contribute to expanding the range of labs.
+If you have suggestions or improvements, please submit a pull request or open an issue.

 <a class="github-button" href="https://github.com/Carson2001/Packet-Tracer-Projects/subscription" data-color-scheme="no-preference: light; light: light; dark: dark;" data-icon="octicon-eye" data-size="large" aria-label="Watch Carson2001/Packet-Tracer-Projects on GitHub">Watch</a>